ThePix/QuestJS/docs.md

 These are functions for creating objexts inthe game world

-### Function: ` `  ` createItem() `  ` `
+### Function: ` `  ` () `  ` `

 Use this to create a new item (as opposed to a room).
-It adds various defaults that apply only to items.
+It adds various defaults that apply only to template.items.
 The first argument should be a string - a unique name for this object, composed only of letters, numbers and underscores.
 It will than take any number of dictionaries that will be combined to set the properties.
 Generally objects should not be created during play as they will not be saved properly.
 Either keep the object hodden until required or clone existing objects.

-### Function: ` `  ` createRoom() `  ` `
+### Function: ` `  ` world.createItem() `  ` `

 Use this to create a new room (as opposed to an item).
-It adds various defaults that apply only to items The first argument should be a string - a unique name for this object, composed only of letters, numbers and underscores.
+It adds various defaults that apply only to template.items The first argument should be a string - a unique name for this object, composed only of letters, numbers and underscores.
 It will than take any number of dictionaries that will be combined to set the properties.
 Generally objects should not be created during play as they will not be saved properly.
 Either keep the object hodden until required or clone existing objects.

-### Function: ` `  ` cloneObject(item, loc, newName) `  ` `
+### Function: ` `  ` world.cloneObject(item, loc, newName) `  ` `

-Use this to create new items during play.
+Use this to create new template.items during play.
 The given item will be cloned at the given location.
 The `newName` isoptional, one will be generated if not supplied.
 If you do supply one bear inmid that every clone must have a unique name.

 ### Function: ` `  ` createObject(name, listOfHashes) `  ` `